ikea-lisp-code/diodberg/README.md

 diodberg runs new experimental climbing wall from 'ikea-lisp-code.

+This repository is current **DEPRECATED**.
+Development on the wall has moved to a fork of [Firemix] (https://github.com/ikea-lisp-code/firemix).

 If you are currently working on the wall, I recommend just checking out the repository directly and using classes through the directory hierarchy instead of using the setup.py file.